 If you record on a previously recorded disc, the recorder is factory set to overwrite the entire contents of the disc.
-If you want the recording to start after the existing contents, do the procedure "Recording without overwriting existing material" (page 53) before doing step 3, "Record an MD." (page 21).
+If you want the recording to start after the existing contents, do the procedure "Recording without overwriting existing material" (page 63) before doing step 3, "Record an MD." (page 23).

-То Press Record from the end of the current contents 1) Press END SEARCH, and then press and slide REC.
-1) Record over partway through the previous recording 1) Press ➤ or press ► or ► to find the start point of recording, and then press ■ to stop.
-Then press and slide REC.
+То Press Record from the end of the current contents 1) Press END SEARCH, and then press and slide ●REC.
+1) Record over previous material from a point partway through 1) Press ►, or press the 5-way control key towards ►, or ► to find the start point of recording, and then press ■ to stop.
+Then press and slide ●REC.
 Pause Press ■ 12.
 Press ■ again to resume recording.
 Remove the MD Press ■ and open the lid.
 3) (The lid does not open while "TOC Edit" flashing in the display.)

-1) If "REC-Posi" is set to "From End", recording operations will always start from the end of the previously recorded material without pressing the END SEARCH button (page 53).
+1) If "REC-Posi" is set to "From End", recording operations will always start from the end of the previously recorded material without pressing the END SEARCH button (page 63).